Download a copy of our fact sheet by clicking here

 In limited circumstances, police may offer to transport you to your home, the home of a friend of family member, or another safe place to sober up.

-Police can only provide transport if:
+According to police guidelines (CCI 09/23), police can only provide transport if:

-• You agree to the transport
+- You agree to the transport; and

-If you agree to police transport, and then change your mind during through the journey, police must stop and let you out of the vehicle at the earliest and safest opportunity.
+If you agree to police transport, and then change your mind during the journey, police should stop and let you out of the vehicle as soon as it is practicable and safe to do so, unless they have another reason for continuing to detain you.

 Are police being given any new powers?